 Blogging and social media can be included in your content marketing strategy even.

-So what is influence marketing anyway?
+So what is this influence marketing anyway?

 According to this source: Influencer marketing is a type of marketing that focuses on using key leaders to drive your brand’s message to the larger market.
-Rather than marketing directly to a large group of consumers, you instead inspire/hire/pay influencers to get out the word for you.
+Rather than marketing directly to a large group of consumers, you instead inspire/hire/pay influencers to get the word out for you.

 I couldn't leave PPC out because it's a great strategy for businesses when the time is right.

 Again, if you're just starting out with your business, don't be tempted to blast your entire marketing or advertising budget on PPC, especially if you don't know how to use it effectively yourself.

 OK, so PPC is probably the quickest but not the most cost-effective way to get traffic to your website.